The 5 Most Common Mistakes You're Probably Making with Your Indoor Succulents

 It’s true that most succulents can go weeks or even a month without water and survive, but that doesn’t mean you never need to water them, or that they can get by with just a few drops at a time.
 Succulents survive drought by storing extra water in their leaves and sometimes roots, but if you frequently let your plants go multiple weeks without water, they might start to shrivel up and drop leaves.

 Instead, pay attention to the soil; when it’s dry, it’s time to water.
 A good way to tell is to stick the tip of your finger into the pot and if you feel any moisture, you can wait a couple days more before watering.
+Or, you can use an inexpensive moisture meter to help you out.
 If the soil is dry, give your plant a good soak.
 Make sure to let all the extra water run out the drainage holes and never leave the pot sitting in a puddle.
+And try not to get water on the leaves, which can cause rot.
+Blot up any stray drops with a cloth or paper towel.

 4. Not Giving Them Enough Light